 In today’s business world, IT professionals have learned to live with complexity.
 That’s because IT professionals need to handle everything from petabytes of machine data to microservice architecture or monolithic systems.
-In the last ten years, complexities in managing log data keep on growing.
+In the last ten years, complexities in managing and logging data have been growing continuously.

 Most of the managing log data growth and challenges are due to the advancement of distributed systems.
 Logging is now in almost every facet of the business, and they are in virtually every part of a software stack.
 Logging has become so essential to IT management.